Lamden/docs/docs/develop/unity_3d/unity_3d.md

 ```
 Note all the `KT_` classes hold the specific contract argument types that relate the Python code.
 The above examples relates to the smart contract called [on_values_testing](http://167.172.126.5:18080/contracts/con_values_testing) that accepts one of every argument type for testing.
 The `kwargs` variable will need to match the arguments of the contract with names and types.

-After the transaction has been sumbitted the status will be returned the `Action` passed into the transaction contructor.
-I like using lamba expressions for the `Action` below is an example that updates a text field as the transaction is processed.
+After the transaction has been submitted the status will be returned the `Action` passed into the transaction constructor.
+I like using lambda expressions for the `Action` below is an example that updates a text field as the transaction is processed.

 ```java
 Transaction tx = new Transaction(lamdenTest.masterNodeApi, txInfo, (Transaction.TransactionStatus txStatus, TxResponse txResponse) => {